ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 });
 ```

-It will return an object with the `data` and potentially an`error`.
+It will return an object with the `data` or potentially an `error`.

 Once the function runs, we can check to see if an `error` exists: